Choosing A Home Inspector

 Your home inspector must be certified/licensed by the State of Wisconsin.
 By visiting https://app.wi.gov/licensesearch you can find out if your home inspector candidates hold a current, valid credential.

-Bottom Line’s Bruce Low holds current, valid Wisconsin Home Inspector and Rental Weatherization Program Inspector licenses and here’s the proof
+Bottom Line’s Bruce Low holds a current, valid Wisconsin Home Inspector license and here’s the proof.

 Your home inspector must comply with the State of Wisconsin’s minimum continuing education requirement of 40 CE credit hours during each biennial registration period as specified at https://docs.legis.wisconsin.gov/code/admin_code/sps/professional_services/131/131.pdf.
 Home inspectors who fail to comply are operating illegally, and are irresponsibly putting their clients’ interests at risk.

 In 2013 the State performed an audit, and the results were alarming.
 Only 37% of Wisconsin registered home inspectors were in compliance.
-Disciplinary actions are under way, and it is anticipated some licenses will be revoked.
+Disciplinary actions were taken, and some licenses were revoked.
 Furthermore, some inspectors have elected to surrender their license.

 Rest assured that Bottom Line’s Bruce Low is in full compliance, consistently exceeding the State’s requirements by averaging 80-100 CE credits per biennial registration period, and here’s the proof through 2012 and the proof for 2013 and the proof for 2014 and the proof for 2015 and the proof for 2016 and the proof for 2017 and the proof for 2018.

 Your home inspector should be insured and bonded with coverage at least including:

 Bottom Line Home Inspection is fully insured and bonded, and here’s the proof.